How To Help

 Helping us develop

-Disaster Aid International was established in 2010 and, together with our international partners in Australia, Brazil, India, Malaysia, New Zealand, Uruguay, and USA, we are continually examining and refining our operations to improve them.
+Disaster Aid International was established in 2010 and, together with our international partners in Australia, Brazil, India, Malaysia, Uruguay, and USA, we are continually examining and refining our operations to improve them.
 Our management team comprises both active and retired professional people acting as volunteers who are all dedicated to providing disaster relief.
 We are therefore very interested in welcoming volunteers who have new ideas and skills to offer.
 All are welcome to attend our general meetings which take place every two months.

 For those with limited time to offer, there are many ” bite sized ” areas of work that we would like to develop for those with the interest and skills (for instance marketing/social media, press relations, graphic and web design, legal, curriculum development).